 Malamutes and Huskies aren’t more difficult to breed than the other.
 The reason for higher Malamute prices is likely due to scarcity.

-Because Siberian Huskies are considerably more popular in America, more breeders may breed them because, well, there’s more business.
+Because Siberian Huskies are considerably more popular in America, more breeders may breed them because, well, there’s more demand for them.
 So with a higher supply of Huskies, it makes sense why they cost less.

 RECOMMENDED: 45 Most Expensive Dog Breeds

 Malamutes aren’t rare, just more uncommon than Huskies.
-Though Malamutes have been in this continent for much longer, they’re far less popular.
+Though Malamutes have been in the North American continent for much longer, they’re far less popular.
+This is probably because they’re a lot more difficult to care for.

 In contrast, the Alaskan Malamute has never cracked the top 50 most popular breeds list.
-For reference, they came in at 58th place in 2018.
+For example, they came in at 58th place in 2018.

 The Alaskan Malamute and Siberian Husky are probably the two dog breeds that are most commonly mistaken for one another.
 But we don’t blame you if you can’t tell them apart – they’re truly similar dogs.